labs13-school-cloud/labs13-school-cloud-FE/README.md

 <table>
 <tr>
 <td>
-  A Progressive Web app using the Twilio API to send automated text and email notifications.
+  A single page application using the Twilio API to send automated text and email notifications.
 Training Bot assists team leaders by sending automated notifications with custom content to their team.
 </td>
 </tr>
 </table>